-- Never tun from a dog; their natural instinct will be to chase. - If a dog does run up to you, freeze with your arms folded by your sides.
-Once the dog loses interest, walk away slowly. - Don't scold a dog for growling--this is his way of communicating and should be listened to.
+- Never run from a dog; the natural instinct will be to chase. - If a dog does run up to you, freeze with your arms folded or by your sides.
+Once the dog loses interest, walk away slowly. - Don't scold a dog for growling this is his way of communicating and should be listened to.

-RESPECT YOUR DOG--and encourage others to do the same.
-A dog will respond in kind.
+RESPECT YOUR DOG -and encourage others to do the same ... a dog will respond in kind.

 Your new pet is your friend and companion.
-Forcibly moving him, hitting him, or pinning him down wil lead to problems.
-The dog may see you as a threat, as someone to fear, and may shit off from you or become aggressive.
+Forcibly moving him, hitting or pinning him down will lead to problems.
+The dog may see you as a threat, as someone to fear, and may shut off from you or become aggressive.
 Your pet should welcome your touch and not be afraid of you.

-Get into a Groove!
-Routine & Structure with Your New Dog
+Get into the Groove!
+Routine & Structure with your new dog